CyprienKelma/CyprienKelma/README.md

 - Airflow and Prefect for batch pipeline orchestration
 - Relationnal Databases (PostgreSQL, SQLite) and NoSQL (MongoDB, Cassandra, Redis)
 - Java (and Spring Boot for Backend)
-- Delta Lake and Databricks, on which I'm currently working to pass the Data Engineer Professional Certification this year
+- Databricks and Delta Lake, on which I'm currently working to pass the Data Engineer Professional Certification this year
 - DevOps/DataOps Concepts and CI/CD with GitHub Action, especially to manage artifact publication and project deployment on dev/preprod/prod environments
 - Docker and Kubernetes (on premise or with Cloud services)
 - IaC and Backend State with Terraform

 #### Cloud Computing :

 I love working with Cloud solution 🙂.
-And even if I believe more in deep understanding of concepts rather than simple tool use, I have a personal preference building Cloud System with products from the Google Cloud Platform​​.
+And even if I believe more in deep understanding of concepts rather than debate which tool to use, I have a personal preference building Cloud System with products from the Google Cloud Platform​​.
 Especially those : BigQuery, Cloud Storage, Cloud Runner, GKE, Cloud Run, Dataform, and DataFlow.

 I'm currently actively working on the GCP Professional DE Certification this year too.
 That said, I'm far from disliking AWS, especially MWAA, S3, EC2, Lambda and ECR/EKS.